openfaas/docs/docs/openfaas-pro/introduction.md

 * Postgres event connector using either WAL or LISTEN/NOTIFY (released Dec 2022)
 * Access to private artifact registries from `faas-cli build` for npm, Pip, Go modules, etc (released Dec 2022)
 * AWS SNS event-connector (released Jan 2023)
+* IAM & RBAC for the OpenFaaS REST API (Released June 2023)
+* Enhanced multi-tenant isolation for large organisations and service providers (Released June 2023)

 Upcoming:

-* Ongoing conversion to structured/JSON logging of OpenFaaS Pro components
-* IAM & RBAC for the OpenFaaS REST API
+* Invocation via the OpenFaaS Pro Dashboard (in progress)
-* Webhook-based auditing of the OpenFaaS REST API
+* Webhook-based auditing of the OpenFaaS REST API (arriving shortly)
+* Conversion to structured/JSON logging of OpenFaaS Pro components (ongoing)
-* Additional event triggers i.e. AMQP event trigger for RabbitMQ and Azure Service Bus
+* Additional event triggers i.e. AMQP event trigger for RabbitMQ and Azure Service Bus and Google PubSub
 * Proactive remote monitoring for support customers
-* Enhanced multi-tenant isolation for large organisations and service providers

 Is there something else you need for your team or organisation?
 [Get in touch with us here](https://openfaas.com/support/).